oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 2. View `DBA_DEBRA`'s roles.

-   Notice that `DBA_DEBRA` has several roles, including `PDB_DBA` (the DBA role in an Oracle Autonomous Database) but no DV-related roles.
+   Notice that `DBA_DEBRA` has several roles, including `PDB_DBA` (the DBA role in an Oracle Autonomous Database) but no Database Vault-related roles.

       ````
       <copy>SELECT * FROM session_roles ORDER BY 1;</copy>